 Babies love the gentle sound of rattles and, at about five months, start experimenting with holding things and moving them from their hands to their mouths.
 ImagiPLAY makes rattles from managed forest Beechwood that is sanded and finished with beeswax.
 Rattles in elephant, bird, fish, hedgehog designs make a perfect first wooden toy.
 Check them out here.

 Babies love to sort, so what better than a shape sorter?
 Your baby will love placing the colorful wooden shapes into their corresponding holes in the wooden "cage" and rolling it around to make sound.
-This toy, designed for children one year old and older, engages both fine motor skills and auditory senses, and helps young children increase their familiarity with shapes and colors.
+This toy, designed for children one year old and up, engages both fine motor skills and auditory senses, and helps young children increase their familiarity with shapes and colors.
+Here are more from Haba!

 Toddlers and preschoolers love to build, and wooden toys that they can assemble teach them about spatial relations, logic, and help to develop fine motor skills.
-The Build-a-Chopper Wooden Toy Helicopter, made of wood and PVC, is a safe toy that encourages eye-hand coordination and imaginative play.
-The helicopter pilot is also a screwdriver that can be used to assemble the pieces.
+Toys made of wood and PVC, are safe toys that encourage eye-hand coordination and imaginative play.
+Check these out from Hape!

 Preschoolers enjoy making up imaginary worlds of animals and people, and ImagiPLAY offers a variety of wooden sets that will encourage verbalization, motor skills, and exploration of different animal habitats.
 Chunky, easy to hold, and colorful, these wooden sets are available in A Day at the Zoo, and Day on the Farm, Arctic Expedition, and other fun scenarios.
 Check out the variety of these durable pieces here.